radivot/myelo/CML/hahnel20/README.md

 ![](../../docs/hahnelFigS5.png)

-There are fast and slow relapse rates.
 Without modeling, patients 3 and 6 appear similar, but with it, we see 3 does not have an immune activation window (so treatment should resume) and 6 is approaching immmune activation,  so treatment should not resume.